mgarlanger/heath-imager/README.md

 ### Mac OS X

-No changes where needed, and the program did not have to run as root in order to find and use the FC5025 device.
+No changes were needed, and the program did not have to run as root in order to find and use the FC5025 device.